Campbell-Muscle-Lab/MATLAB_UKTCVR/docs/pages/code/statistics/linear_mixed_model/linear_mixed_model.md

 ## Overview

-This function uses [fitlme](https://www.mathworks.com/help/stats/fitlme.html) to fit one-way or two-way linear mixed models with an optional grouping variable to data.
+This function uses [fitlme](https://www.mathworks.com/help/stats/fitlme.html) to fit one-way or two-way linear mixed models to data with with an optional grouping variable.

+This is a useful approach when the data exhibit nesting.
+For example, the data include values measured from several specimens from the same person.

-Models can be of the form:
+Models can be of the form (using [Wilkinson notation](https://www.mathworks.com/help/stats/wilkinson-notation.html)):
 + y ~ factor_1
 + y ~ factor_1 + (1 \| grouping)
 + y ~ factor_1 + factor_2 + (factor_1 * factor_2)